-- 1. On the Route List screen, click the Route Name for the listing you want to edit. - 2.
+- 1. On the Route List screen, click the Route Name for the route you want to edit. - 2.
 In the the Edit Route screen, adjust the settings as desired. - 3.
-Click the Apply button to save the new settings.
+Click the Apply and Close button to save the new settings and return to the Route List screen.

-- Creating a Route - · Starting, Stopping, and Deleting a Route
+- Creating a Route - Starting, Stopping, and Deleting a Route